MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-an-org-wide-team.md

 ### Remove accounts that might not belong

-Even though members can’t leave an org-wide team, as a team owner, you can manage the team roster by removing accounts that don’t belong.
-Make sure you use Teams to remove users from your org-wide team.
+Even though members can’t leave an org-wide team, as a team owner, you can manage the team roster by removing accounts that don’t belong. **Make sure you use Teams to remove users from your org-wide team**.
 If you use another way to remove a user, such as the Microsoft 365 admin center or from a group in Outlook, the user might be added back to the org-wide team.

 ## FAQ